GabeScott/standard-works-vault/General Conference/1992 April - Unclutter Your Life.md

 # Unclutter Your Life

-*By William R. Bradford - Of the Seventy*
+By Elder William R. Bradford - *Of the Seventy*

 *Given in the April session of the 1992 General Conference*